Your Takeaways:

 What happens if I miss the extended deadline?

 You may incur late filing penalties and interest on any unpaid taxes.
+Like in many other states, failing to meet Nebraska’s extended deadline can result in penalties and interest—even if you filed a federal extension.

 Where can I find more information?